Our American Revival

-In late January 2015, Scott Walker set up a 527 organization called Our American Revival.
+Our American Revival is a 527 organization that was set up in late January 2015 by Scott Walker.
 The organization has leased space at 2775 86th St. in Urbandale, Iowa, which is also known as the GOP's Des Moines Victory Office.
 Mitt Romney used the same location for his 2012 Iowa presidential campaign.

 OAR coordinated and paid for Walker's extensive travel around the country, including a number of visits to Iowa and New Hampshire.